vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 2. `120-Min-Decay-Report-DS1-001.Spe` *(incorrect token spelling/case)*
 3. `120-Min-Decay-Report-001.SPE` *(missing `d1s` token; case-sensitive extension may also cause issues)*

 Example `.JOB` files for automated HPGe spectrum collection using **ORTEC® MAESTRO for Windows (v7.01)** are provided in the [`data_acquisition/`](data_acquisition/) directory of this repository.
-These job files define acquisition parameters (preset time, loop count, sample description) and save spectra with filenames following the convention above.
+These job files define acquisition parameters and save spectra with filenames following the convention above.